Einar Páll Svavarsson

 The roads, your car, and the best time of the year to take this tour drive

 When you drive through the town of Borgarnes heading north, you turn to your left on a roundabout at the edge of this small town to Road Nr.
 54 Snæfellsnesvegur or The Snæfellsnes Road.
 At first, you drive on a lowland area called Mýrar with the whole Snæfellsnes peninsula in front of you with its many mountains and the glacier Snæfellsjökull quite visible at the far end.
-After a 20 kilometers drive, 13 miles, you will start to notice a large crater in front of you, standing alone on the lowland and dominating the view.
-This is Eldborg crater and your first stop.
+After a 20-kilometer drive, 13 miles, you will start to notice a large crater in front of you, standing alone on the lowland and dominating the view.
+This is Eldborg Crater, which you can read about in more detail here, your first stop.
 To access the walking trail to Eldborg, you turn left approximately 35 kilometers, 22 miles, to Road Nr.
 5610 to a farm called Snorrastaðir.
 From the parking lot, you take the 3-kilometer hike, 2 miles.

 When you continue on Road Nr.
-54, after the hiking tour to Eldborg, you only drive a few kilometers when you reach the short path to Gerðuberg; this is a spectacular cliff with a fascinating geological formation of basalt columns.
-The basalt columns are so regular and so even that you would almost think this is man-made instead of made by mother nature.
-This should be your second stop; you can drive to a parking lot by the cliffs.
+54. After the hiking tour to Eldborg, you only drive a few kilometers when you reach the short path to Gerðuberg, which you can read about in more detail here.
+This is a spectacular cliff with a fascinating geological formation of basalt columns.
+The basalt columns are so regular and so even that you would almost think this is man-made instead of made by Mother Nature.
+This should be your second stop, and you can drive to a parking lot by the cliffs.

-From Gerðuberg cliffs to your next and third recommended stop, Bjarnarfoss waterfall is approximately 55 kilometers, 35 miles.
+From Gerðuberg cliffs to your next and third recommended stop, Bjarnarfoss waterfall, which you can read about in more detail here, is approximately 55 kilometers, 35 miles.
 This is an incredibly scenic drive on a clear day since there are beautiful mountains on your right side and the glacier Snæfellsjökull at the end of the peninsula in front of you.
-Bjarnarfoss is an impressive waterfall with a spectacular layer of basalt column formation in the cliff.
+You will also drive by stunning small ponds.
+Bjarnarfoss is an impressive waterfall with a spectacular small layer of basalt column cliff.
 There is a good parking lot beside the road and an easy and enjoyable path to the waterfall by the small spring-fed river.

 If you prefer to dine at a restaurant, you should consider the excellent restaurant at the Hotel Búðir.
-From Búðir, you drive approximately 20 kilometers, 12 miles, to the west on Road Nr.574 to Arnarstapi.
+From Búðir, you drive approximately 20 kilometers, 12 miles, to the west on Road Nr.574 to Arnarstapi, which you can read about in more detail here.
 Arnarstapi and the nearby village or hamlet Hellnar are excellent places to stay in addition to the Hotel at Búðir.
-For accommodations, many places in the neighborhood offer affordable stays, and there is also a beautiful and convenient camping area at Arnarstapi.
+Many places in the neighborhood offer affordable accommodations, and there is also a beautiful and convenient camping area at Arnarstapi.
 This should wrap up your first day at the Snæfellsnes Peninsula drive.

-You should begin your day by taking the spectacular 2.5-kilometer hiking trail from Arnarstapi to Hellnar.
+You should begin your day early by taking the spectacular 2.5-kilometer hiking trail from the small harbor at Arnarstapi to Hellnar.
 It is an excellent marked trail by the shoreline, filled with unusual geological formations and lovely birdlife.
 In contrast to the coastline, you have the excellent Snæfellsjökull glacier and the mountain Stapafell on your right or north.
 If you take this track, you probably have to walk the same way back to Arnarstapi, but it is entirely worth it.
-At Arnarstapi, you should salute the statue of Bárður Snæfellsás.
+At Arnarstapi, you should salute the statue of the mysterious person and troll Bárður Snæfellsás, which you can read about in a separate article.
 Bárður is a historical person who had quite an impact on the surrounding area.
-His story is hilarious and kind of sad and part of the Icelandic Sagas.
+His story is hilarious and kind of sad at the same time, as part of the Icelandic Sagas.
+Even though he came to Iceland more than one thousand years ago, he still lives on the slope of the glacier Snæfellsjökull, and his presence is felt by many people who live there.

-From Rauðfeldsgjá, you continue west on Road Nr.
-574 to Lóndrangar.
-Although the stacks are pretty impressive and visible from the road viewing panel, we recommend driving a bit farther than the viewing panel; take the left turn to Malarrif and walk the one-kilometer walk by the shore to the stacks.
+From Arnarstapi, you continue west on Road Nr.
+574 to Lóndrangar which you can read about in a separate article.
+Although the stacks are pretty impressive and visible from the road viewing panel at Þúfubjarg, I recommend driving a bit farther, taking the left turn after a short distance to Malarrif, and walking the one-kilometer walk by the shore to the stacks.
 It is a more impressive view and also more interesting for photographing.
+After a few minutes drive from Malarrif, you will find a small cabin on the right side of the road selling tours down to the deep cave Vatnshellir (Water Cave) on your right side.
+You can take a guided tour with stunning formations deep under the dark lava.

 When you approach the northern side of the Snæfellsnes Peninsula, your journey is more like a scenic drive, and you'll visit small towns and villages rather than view natural wonders.
 The first stop is in the two small villages of Hellisandur and Rif.
 At Hellisandur, there is an excellent opportunity to visit the Maritime Museum in the Fishermen's Garden.
 It is an excellent opportunity to understand the hardship it took to live in Iceland only a few centuries ago.
 It is also a good idea to walk the village of Hellisandur by the shore from the parking lot at the Maritime Museum.

 When you drive towards Rif, the twin village, you should take a turn on Road Nr.
-5738 to the church Inngjaldhólsskirkja.
+5738 to the church Inngjaldhólsskirkja that some folklore claim was visited by Cristoper Coluomus, and you can read about it in a separate article.
 Here you have a good view of the magnificent surroundings in a place called “Under the Glacier.”
 At Hellissandur, you should stop at Gilbakki Café and taste their fabulous fish soup.
-The owner is a dear friend of Gunna, my wife, and we have known her since childhood.
-Her husband built the house a few years ago and provides fresh fish for the fish soup.
+The owner is a dear friend of mine and Gunna, my wife, and we have known her since childhood.
+Her husband built the house a few years ago, and he also provides fresh fish for the fish soup from his daily fishing tour to the Breiðafjörður Bay.
 Here is an interview with Lúlli about their life at Snæfellsnes peninsula.

-From Rif, you continue on Road Nr.
-574, and your drive takes you to the small town of Ólafsvík, less than 10 kilometers away.
-Before leaving this part of Snæfellsnes Peninsula, you might want to take the short hike to the beautiful waterfall Svöðufoss and the basalt column cliffs nearby.
-The small and friendly town of Ólafsvík is also quite beautiful, with old houses and a small harbor.
-It is worth walking from the town up to the slopes and having a good view over the shoreline.
+From Rif village, you drive to the junction of Svöðufoss which you can read about in a separate article, turn right, and head on to the parking lot.
+A short hike from the parking lot to the beautiful waterfall Svöðufoss and the small basalt column cliffs within the fall.
+Next, you drive to the friendly town of Ólafsvík, a beautiful small fishing town with old houses and a small harbor.
+Walking from the town up to the slopes and having a good view over the shoreline is worth walking.
 After that stop, you continue to Grundarfjörður town, where you should find accommodation or stay at the campsite.
-Since there is only about 20 kilometers drive from the town of Grundarfjörður to the town of Ólafsvík, you can also find suitable accommodation at Ólafsvík, and the Camp Site in Ólafsvík is relatively new and among the best in Iceland.
+Since it is only about 20-kilometer drive from the town of Grundarfjörður to the town of Ólafsvík, you can also find suitable accommodation at Ólafsvík, and the Camp Site in Ólafsvík is relatively new and among the best in Iceland.

 Third day: Grundarfjörður - Borgarnes

-A great beginning on your third day is to walk from Grundarfjörður, a parking lot at the center, or from the camping site to Kirkjufellsfoss waterfall and photograph and view the waterfall and the mountain, Kirkjufell.
-There is a limited opportunity to park by the waterfall because of traffic on the main Road, Nr.
-574, the walk from the town is highly recommended.
+A great beginning on your third day is to walk from Grundarfjörður, a parking lot at the center, or from the camping site to Kirkjufellsfoss waterfall and photograph and view the waterfall and the mountain, Kirkjufell which you can read about in a separate article.
+You can also drive the short distance back on Road nr.
+54 and park by the waterfall; the walk from the town is highly recommended.
 The mountain is probably one of the most renowned mountains in Iceland, and few mountains in Iceland are photographed more than Kirkjufell not surprising as it is one of the most beautiful mountains in Iceland.

 From Grundarfjörður village, you continue on Road Nr.
 54 Snæfellsvegur to the east.
 After you pass the bridge over the fjord Hraunsfjörður (Lavafjord), you take a turn after a two-and-a-half-kilometer drive to a gravel road, Berserkjahraunsvegur Road Nr.
-558, to view Berserkjahraun.
+558, to view Berserkjahraun lava field.
 You continue on that road for about 1.7 kilometers, a mile, and take a left turn that takes you to the edge and over the lava back to Road Nr.
 54, this unusual loop gives you a great view of the lava.
-The name comes from the Sagas, and you should also read Berserkirnir in Berserkjahraun.
+The name comes from the Sagas (Eyrbyggja), and you should also read Berserkirnir in Berserkjahraun which you can read about in a separate article.
 When you have returned to Road Nr.
 54, you continue west to one of Iceland's most beautiful and exciting towns, Stykkishólmur.

 You should begin your arrival to Stykkishólmur with a tour with Sæferðir to sail around the many islands in the large fjord, Breiðafjörður.
 The Vikingsushi Adventure is highly recommended.
-Sometimes on the boat tour, you can spot the white-tailed eagle.
-After the boat tour, you should take a walk around the town, preferably up to the little lighthouse on the island beside the harbor that is now attached to the land.
+Sometimes, on the boat tour, you can spot the white-tailed eagle.
+After the boat tour, you should walk around the town, preferably up to the little lighthouse on the island beside the harbor now attached to the land.
 The views from the lighthouse and the top of the island are spectacular in all directions.

-From Stykkishólmur, we recommend that you continue on Road Nr.
-54 to the west.
-Mind you that this part of the road is gravel and harder to drive for those not used to gravel roads.
+From Helgafell, you continue on Road Nr.
+54 to the east.
+Mind you, this part of the road is gravel and harder to drive for those not used to gravel roads.
 You have to drive a bit slower and take care.
 On the other hand, this is quite a scenic drive with an excellent view of the large fjord Breiðafjörður and all the islands.

 When you reach the intersection of Road Nr.
 60 that takes you back to Road Nr.
 1, where your drive began; you should continue for the moment, then take a right turn after a few hundred meters on Road Nr.
 586 to Eiríksstaðir.
 At Eiríksstaðir is a small museum on the farm where the Viking Erik the Red lived before heading to the west, eventually making it possible for his son, the Viking Leif the Lucky, to find America.
 You should visit the museum and learn the story of the Viking Erik the Red and Leif the Lucky.